New Picture Books, January and February 2020

 Helga’s Dowry: A Troll Love Story by Tomie dePaola

 A hardworking, clever troll named Helga earns her own dowery so that Lars will finally marry her, not Inge.
 But once she’s amassed a dowery, she realizes that Lars doesn’t love her, he just wants her money.
 But there is someone who loves Helga and doesn’t need money — the king!
-Tomie dePaola does it again with an entertaining story and classic illustrations.
+Tomie dePaola does it again with an entertaining folktale and classic illustrations.

 The Blunders: A Counting Catastrophe! by Christina Soontornvat, illustrated by Colin Jack

 The ten Blunder kids play outside for hours but when it’s time to do a headcount, they can’t find one of the siblings.
 (Although we can see the problem right away!)
 They keep making the same mistake (not counting the person who is counting) and it’s hilarious.
 They count in Spanish, count backward, and count by three.
 It’s no use!
 How will they tell their mom that they lost someone?
 Entertaining and educational.